 Tree peonies and camellias will benefit from bone meal and a top-dressing with compost.

 Cut back and remove dead foliage from pond edges, and net pond if you haven’t already done so.

-Apply grease bands to fruit trees and their stakes.
+Apply grease bands to fruit trees and their stakes to deter pests.